 These working groups would become the basis for the new Center for Equality and Justice as it was established in 2007.

-Several functions of the Gender and Ethnic Studies Program—such as sponsoring events and speakers—were absorbed into the CEJ, while the academic minors in Gender and Women’s Studies and Ethnic Studies would continue to be administered under the auspices of the College of Arts and Sciences.
+Several functions of the Women’s and Gender Studies Program and Ethnic Studies Program—such as sponsoring events and speakers—were supported by the CEJ, while the academic minors in Gender and Women’s Studies and Ethnic Studies would continue to be administered under the auspices of the College of Arts and Sciences.

-The CEJ itself has subsequently evolved, especially in terms of its organizational structure, research agenda, and the services it provides to the campus community and to Ventura County more broadly.
+The CEJ itself has subsequently evolved, especially in terms of its organizational structure, research agenda, and the services it provides on campus and to community partners in Ventura County more broadly.

-Formally established in January 2007 under the directive of (then) California Lutheran University Provost Dr. Chris Kimball, the CEJ exists as an important academic resource for scholarship and programming related to social justice issues.
+Formally established in January 2007 under the directive of (then) California Lutheran University Provost Dr. Chris Kimball, the CEJ exists as an important academic resource for teaching, scholarship and programming related to social justice issues.
+In addition, the CEJ continues to serve as a source of mentorship and professional development for student leaders through its Student Program Coordinator and Student Internship positions.